How do I add alternative text to images with UDOIT?

 - Select the link to the right of Found in: to open a new browser tab or window displaying the potential accessibility issue within the course.

-- Update the alternative text for an image in the Edit Alternative Text field or select the checkbox Mark image as decorative.
-Tip: You can find more information about making images accessible in How can I make images more accessible? (opens new window).
+- Update the alternative text for an image in the Edit Alternative Text field.
+If the image is purely decorative, you may delete the text in the field and select the checkbox Mark image as decorative.

-- Select the Save button when you have finished making changes.
+Tip: You can find more information about making images accessible in How can I make images more accessible? (opens new window). - Select the Save button when you have finished making changes.

 - Alternatively, if you fixed the accessibility issue directly in another browser tab or window: